devtron-labs/devtron/docs/hyperion/user-guide/deploy-charts/deployment-of-charts.md

 ## 1. Discover the chart from the Chart Store

-Select the `Charts` section from the left pane, you will be landed to the `Chart Store` page.
+Select the `Charts` section from the left pane, you will land to the `Chart Store` page.
 Search `nginx` or any other charts in search filter.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/hyperion/user-guide/deploy-charts/overview-of-charts/deployment-of-charts/charts-1.jpg)